oric-software/glOric/docs/introduction.md

 - in `dist` the distance between the point and the camera.

 Just as camera angle, `ah` and `av` angles are 8 bits fixed point values coding angle from -PI coded -128 (0x80) to PI coded 0x7F passing by 0 radians coded 0.
 Angle resolution is then (2*PI / 256).
-`dist` is a 16 bits unsigned value corresponding to the euclidean norm of vector [CamPosX-x, ComPosY-y]
+`dist` is a 16 bits unsigned value corresponding to the euclidean norm of vector [glCamPosX-x, ComPosY-y]

 From the horizontal and vertical angles returned by projectPoint, it is easy to obtain screen coordinates with the following code: